asaher84/bajaj_finserv_chatbot/README.md

 ## Example Questions

 ### For Tables and Lists
-- "What are the top 10 holdings in the portfolio?"
+- "List top 5 holdings of the Consumption Fund with weights"
-- "List all sector allocations with percentages"
-- "Show fund performance across different time periods"

-### For Calculations and Analysis
+- "Compare the allocation between equity and debt"
-- "Calculate the CAGR for the last 3 years"
+- "State the YTM, Macaulay Duration and Average Maturity for the Money Market Fund"
-- "Compare this fund's returns with benchmark returns"
-- "Analyze the risk-adjusted returns"

 ## Technical Details